Quick Facts on Intellectual Disability (Intellectual Developmental Disorder)En Español

-A brief overview of the signs and symptoms of intellectual development disorder, and how it's treated in children and adolescents.
+A brief overview of the signs and symptoms of intellectual disability, and how it's treated in children and adolescents.

-Children with Intellectual Development Disorder (IDD), also known as Intellectual Disability (ID), have deficits in general intellectual functioning.
+Children with intellectual disability (also known as intellectual developmental disorder), have deficits in general intellectual functioning.
 They struggle with skills like reasoning, planning, judgment, thinking abstractly, and multiple types of learning.
-Many of the symptoms of IDD are what people tend to call “mental retardation,” a term used in past versions of the DSM until the DSM-V renamed the disorder.
-The symptoms of IDD are split into three general categories: conceptual, social, and practical.
+Many of the symptoms of intellectual disability are what people tend to call “mental retardation,” a term used in past versions of the DSM until the DSM-V renamed the disorder.
+The symptoms are split into three general categories: conceptual, social, and practical.

 - Deficits across the board in multiple types of learning, and throughout multiple developmental stages

 - Falling behind in school or other academic environments

 - Struggling with skills such as memory, problem-solving, knowledge, and reasoning

 - Struggling to communicate and digest new information

 - Lack of social inhibitions due to failure to interpret certain signs or behaviors of others